ssb22/CedPane/README.md

 Dyson is a trademark of Dyson Technology Ltd.
 Electrolux is a trademark of Aktiebolaget Electrolux.
 Ericsson is a trademark or registered trademark of Telefonaktiebolaget LM Ericsson.
+Ethernet was a trademark of Xerox Corporation but it was relinquished in 1982.
 Facebook is a trademark of Facebook, Inc.
 Ferrari is a trademark of Ferrari S.p.A.
 Funai is a trademark of Funai Electric Co., Ltd.